rueckstiess/qurious/README.md

-# Minimalistic Reinforcement Learning Framework
+# qurious - A Minimalistic Reinforcement Learning Framework

 This project aims to create a clean, extensible, and educational reinforcement learning (RL) framework in Python.
 The design emphasizes clarity, modularity, and a solid foundation for implementing classic RL algorithms.